Particle production in HRG with thermodynamically consistent EoS and partially deformable hadrons

 The final state relative hadronic yields obtained from these experiments are known to depend very sensitively on the energy of the colliding beam nuclei.
-Hence, there are strong indications that the relative hadronic yields might serve as an important tool to explore the properties at the chemical freeze-out (CFO) of the hot and dense system formed at various collision energies.
-One can therefore expect that within the framework of the EV-HRG model as well, one can establish a correlation between the thermal parameters of the system and the relative yields of various hadronic species.
+Hence, there are strong indications that relative hadronic yields might serve as an important tool to explore the properties at CFO of hot and dense system formed at various collision energies.
+One can therefore expect that within the framework of the EV-HRG model a correlation between the thermal parameters of the system and the relative yields of various hadronic species can be established.
 Therefore, in this work, our aim is to use a realistic phenomenological EoS such that it can describe the relative hadronic yields over a wide range of collision energy and hence extract reasonable values of various model parameters.
-We will also attempt to understand of the impact of the finite baryon sizes on hadronic yields, which lead to excluded volume type effect in the system, as already discussed above.
+We will also attempt to understand the impact of finite baryon sizes which lead to excluded volume type effect in the system on the hadronic yields, as already discussed above.
 In addition, we will explore how the consideration of incompressible but $partly$ deformable baryonic (antibaryonic) states can affect the relative particle yields.
 We shall also apply various conservation criteria, such as strangeness and electric charge conservation, in the system during its evolution till the CFO.
-The study of energy dependence of these quantities, along with other model parameters, can shed light on the behaviour of the systems formed at different collision energies as they approach the chemical freeze-out stage.
+The study of energy dependence of these quantities, along with other model parameters, can shed light on the behaviour of the systems formed at different collision energies as they approach the CFO stage.

 This paper is structured as follows: In section \ref{Statisticalapproach}, we present a brief overview of the excluded volume hadron resonance gas (EV-HRG) model.
 In section \ref{ResultsDiscussion}, obtained results are discussed in depth.
 Finally, we summarise and conclude our results in Section \ref{summaryconclusion}.